Skip to content

 • Model wing angle adjustments

-• Configure polynomials for each wing
+• Configure polynomials for each offset

 • Use Absolute or Relative as appropriate